Oliver Plunkett: Popish Plot

 In 1678 the so-called Popish Plot, concocted in England by clergyman Titus Oates, led to further anti-Catholic action.
 Archbishop Peter Talbot of Dublin was arrested, and Plunkett again went into hiding.
 The Privy Council of England, in Westminster, was told that Plunkett had plotted a French invasion.
 The moving spirit behind the campaign is said to have been Arthur Capell, the first Earl of Essex, who had been Lord Lieutenant of Ireland in 1672-77 and hoped to resume the office by discrediting the Duke of Ormonde.
-However Essex was not normally a ruthless or unprincipled man, and his later plea for mercy suggests that he had never intended that Plunkett should actually die.
+However Capell was not normally a ruthless or unprincipled man, and his later plea for mercy suggests that he had never intended that Plunkett should actually die.

 Trial

 Despite being on the run and with a price on his head, Plunkett refused to leave his flock.
 At some point before his final incarceration, he took refuge in a church that once stood in the townland of Killartry, in the parish of Clogherhead in County Louth, seven miles outside Drogheda.
 He was arrested in Dublin on 6 December 1679 and imprisoned in Dublin Castle, where he gave absolution to the dying Talbot.
 Plunkett was tried at Dundalk for conspiring against the state by allegedly plotting to bring 20,000 French soldiers into the country, and for levying a tax on his clergy to support 70,000 men for rebellion.
 Though this was unproven, some in government circles were worried about the possibility that a repetition of the Irish rebellion of 1641 was being planned and in any case, this was a convenient excuse for proceeding against Plunkett.
 The Duke of Ormonde, aware that Lord Essex was using the crisis to undermine him, did not defend Plunkett in public.
 In private however, he made clear his belief in Plunkett's innocence and his contempt for the informers against him: "silly drunken vagabonds... whom no schoolboy would trust to rob an orchard".